hassantasneem/mind-craft/README.md

 - **Review and Replay:**
 Provides options for players to review incorrectly answered questions and replay the quiz.

+## Development Constraints
+- No OOP constructs allowed (structs, classes, enums)
+- No additional libraries allowed apart from string, ctime, cstdlib, iomanip.
+With the only exception being chrono and threads for time handling.

 This project serves as a showcase of our ability to deliver a feature filled game using fundamental C++.